robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 publishing their project to PyPI or are looking for a general guide on how to set up a Python package.

+You can find the full resulting source code on [GitHub](https://github.com/robamu/catlifier-py) as well.